vorner/rust-presentations/101_for_cpp.md

 * Rust is heavily inspired by C++
   - Both in positive and negative way
   - Probably the closest relative
+  - Smaller investment for C++ people to learn
 * Expanding the horizons
   - Techniques and patterns used in one can help in the other